bualuk/cisc187-assignments/lab02/README.md

 2. Work through the logic manually (without compiling).

-Write down the expected output.
+Write down the expected return value.

 3. Compile and run the `test_change` program on buffy.
-   Record the output.
+   What values are actually returned?